Key concepts & syntax

 remap REM|REMS|"REM Sleep"|"Rapid eye movement sleep"

-Note that Luna by defaults
+Note that Luna by default

 Spaces in channel and annotation names